 Leanne Vogel addresses this fact by providing several different types of eating plans based on the individuals’ needs and goals.

 She also teaches about her signature “carb-ups” and how they can benefit your lifestyle, again depending on your specific needs and goals.

 I love her writing style as it makes me feel like we are having a conversation and while it’s a pretty darn big book, it’s an easy read.
 There are several unique charts, such as Keto for Special Diets, Oil Smoke Points, and a Nut/Seed Chart.

-At the end, Leanne give us over 100 delicious recipes.
+In the end, Leanne gives us over 100 delicious recipes.
 Like who knew you could make fudge out of bacon grease?
-OMG it’s pretty tasty.
+OMG, it’s pretty tasty.
 And she doesn’t use dairy, but nutritional yeast as a yummy substitute.